 2.2.
 NAS100 (NASDAQ 100): The Tech Index

 The NAS100 (NASDAQ 100) is the go-to index for technology.
 It tracks the 100 largest non-financial companies on the NASDAQ, meaning it’s packed with giants like Apple, Microsoft, and NVIDIA.
 This index is perfect for traders who want high volatility and follow the tech sector.
-It’s most active during the US session, particularly around tech earnings.
+It’s most active during the US session, particularly around tech earnings, making a specialized guide to trading NAS100 essential for mastering its unique price action.

 2.4.
 DAX40 (Germany 40): The German Powerhouse